BA (Hons) History,University College London

 Apart from your teaching role, what else do you get involved with at the school?

-As Day Housemaster I am responsible for the welfare and well-being of about sixty day boys in the school and this occupies most of my time.
+As Boys' Flat Housemaster I am responsible for the welfare and well-being of the boys who board in the school and this occupies most of my time.
 I also run a film club, a hockey activity, cricket nets, take hockey and cricket in games, do outdoor work, am a member of the Staff Welfare Committee and go on the Battlefields visit each year.

 In your opinion, what makes Bedales?